Elspider/Toy-forth/README.md

 # ToyForth

-ToyForth is a custom, stack-based concatenative programming language and interpreter written entirely in C. It is designed as an educational "toy compiler" project to explore core computer science concepts such as dynamic memory management, parsing, execution contexts, and language design.
+ToyForth is a minimal, concatenative, stack-based toy programming language and interpreter written in C. It is designed as an educational project to explore memory management (reference counting), compiler architecture, and the mechanics of stack-based execution.

+Unlike traditional Forth, ToyForth heavily relies on lists `[ ... ]` and a purely functional approach to defining structures and user-functions, resembling a mix between Forth and PostScript.

 ## 🎯 Project Goals